This post may contain affiliate links. Please see my full disclosure policy for more details.

 On a good day, it can be a challenge to deal with.
 On a bad day…

-So today I hope to answer some frequently asked questions about diabetes and maybe shed some light on what it’s like being diabetic.
+So today I hope to answer some frequently asked questions about diabetes and maybe shed some light on what it’s like having diabetes.
 Since I have type 1 diabetes, most of my answers will be given from this perspective.
 Shall we get started?

 What is diabetes, exactly?